swiftlang/swift-evolution/proposals/nnnn-inferring-senable-for-methods.md

 ## Proposed solution

+We propose the compiler should automatically employ `@Sendable`  to functions that cannot capture non-Sendable states.
+This includes partially-applied and unapplied instance methods of `Sendable` types, as well as non-local functions.
+Additionally, it should be disallowed to utilize `@Sendable` on instance methods of non-`Sendable` types.

 For a function, the `@Sendable` attribute primarily influences the kinds of values that can be captured by the function.
 But methods of a nominal type do not capture anything but the object instance itself.
 Semantically, a method can be thought of as being represented by the following functions: